Recursive marginal quantization of the Euler scheme of a diffusion process

-We will call $\widetilde Q_r(\mathbb P_X)$ the Zador's constant associated to $X$.
-From the Numerical Probability point of view, finding an optimal $N$-quantizer $\Gamma$ may be a challenging task.
-In practice (we will only consider the quadratic case, i.e. $ when $r=2$ and $|\,.\,|$ is the canonical Euclidean norm on $\mathbb R^d$.
+From a Numerical Probability viewpoint, finding an optimal $N$-quantizer $\Gamma$ may be a challenging task even in the quadratic canonical Euclidean case $i.e.$ when $r=2$ and $|\,.\,|$ is the canonical Euclidean norm on $\mathbb R^d$.
 This framework is the case of interest for numerical applications.
-The starting point for numerical applications is to note that if we have access to a ``good" quantization $\widehat X^{\Gamma}$ which are close to $X$ in distribution, so that for every continuous function $f: \mathbb R^d \rightarrow \mathbb R$, we can approximate $\mathbb E f(X)$ (when finite) by the cubature formula:
+The starting point for numerical applications is to note that if we have access to a ``good" quantization $\widehat X^{\Gamma}$ close enough to $X$ in distribution, then, for every continuous function $f: \mathbb R^d \rightarrow \mathbb R$, we can approximate $\mathbb E f(X)$ (when finite) by the cubature formula: